Syria at the Asian Games

 Syria first competed at the Asian Games in 1978 and is also a member of the West Asian Zone of the Olympic Council of Asia (OCA).
-The National Olympic Committee for Syria is the Syrian Olympic Committee, and was founded in 1948.
+The National Olympic Committee for Syria is the Syrian Olympic Committee, founded in 1948.
+Syria is yet to make its debut at the Asian Winter Games.
 Syria got its first gold medal in 1978 Asian Games, when Talal Najjar won the weightlifting 110 kg event.